 You’d have to be a stone not to feel a little guilty about that poor whale.
 But that is the tragic reality of the impact of plastic on our wildlife… And there are thousands of other examples exactly like that.

 If we’re the smartest species on Earth we should take care of the other species in any way we can… We need to be the good guys!
-Take strides to make a change that we can all feel proud of each day.
+Take strides to make a change and contribute to sustainable plastic waste solutions that we can all feel proud of each day.
 In doing so we will know that we are making a real difference for ourselves, our children, and the animals on the Earth.

 Honestly, microplastics are what scare me the most about any of this.
 Single-use plastics break up over and over again, getting smaller and smaller with time.
 Now that water bottle is 70,000 pinheads of plastic big enough for almost anything to eat.

 Take zooplankton, for example.
 The smallest living species eat these pieces of plastic, then hundreds of other species eat the zooplankton.
 Now the crab you’re eating for dinner has microplastics in it because of the plankton.
 This means you could have microplastics in your body!
 Pretty much every species on Earth has microplastics in their digestive tract, or worse.